-Contact your dentist if you notice any of the following
+Contact your dentist if you notice any of the following:

-- Swelling that increases in size after 48 to 72 hours post extraction.
+- Swelling that increases in size after 48 to 72 hours post-extraction.

 - A foul mouth taste or odor.

-• Your temperature rises above 380C (100.4F)
+- Your temperature rises above 38°C (100.4F)

 Tooth extraction aftercare is very important, especially in the first 24 hours following the procedure.
 This is to ensure a smooth and quick healing process.